Back to University Index

 Method note

-Cost, language, migration, and post-study items are based on current official or institutionally maintained sources checked on March 24, 2026.
-The friendliness and where-to-go-next lines are inferences from language environment, internationalisation, and mobility options, not hard legal facts.
+Cost, language, migration, and post-study items are based on current official or institutionally maintained sources checked on March 25, 2026.
+The student-life, social-life, study-culture, friendliness, and where-to-go-next lines are inferences from language environment, internationalisation, campus context, and mobility options, not hard legal facts.

 Country 01